 I’m currently conducting research in three overlapping areas: (1) independent work in the social media age, with a focus on gender and class inequalities; (2) social media self-branding practices, especially among cultural workers; and (3) emergent technologies and political economies of cultural production.
 Below are some of my recently published projects and works-in-progress.

 Gender and Independent Work in the Social Media Age

-Duffy, B. E. (in press).
+Duffy, B. E. (2017).
 (Not) getting paid to do what you love: Gender, social media, and aspirational work.
 New Haven, CT: Yale University Press.

 Duffy, B. E. & Pruchniewska, U. (2017).
 Gender and self-enterprise in the social media age: A digital double bind.
 Information, Communication, and Society.
 Published online: 03 Mar 2017.
 Link

 Duffy, B. E. (2016).
 We’re not all entrepreneurs: Yawning gaps in the digital “platform economy.”
 Data & Society Points.
 Message posted to https://points.datasociety.net/

 Duffy, B. E. (2016).
 The romance of work: Gender and aspirational labour in the digital culture industries.
 International Journal of Cultural Studies, 19(4), 441-457.